MicroEJ/docs/Tutorials/tutorialSetupBuildUsingJenkinsAndArtifactory.rst

 #.
 Set the environment variable ``JRE_HOME`` to point to the ``jre`` directory (for example ``C:\Program Files\Java\jdk1.8.0_[version]\jre``).
 #.
 Create a directory named ``buildKit``.
 #.
 Export the MicroEJ build kit from your MicroEJ SDK version to the ``buildKit`` directory, by following the steps described :ref:`here <mmm_build_kit>`.
 #.
-Download :download:`this Ivy settings file <resources/ivysettings-artifactory.xml>` and save it at the root of the ``buildKit`` directory.
-This file pre-configures Ivy to fetch and publish modules from the Artifactory server used in this tutorial.
+Download :download:`this settings file <resources/ivysettings-artifactory.xml>` and save it at the root of the ``buildKit`` directory.
+This file configures MicroEJ Module Manager to import and publish modules from the Artifactory repositories described in this tutorial.
+Please refer to :ref:`mmm_settings_file` section for more details.

 .. note::
    At this point, the content of the directory ``buildKit`` should look like the following: